cactusaurelius/salla-mcp-server/README.md

 3. Use the web interface to test individual tools
 4. Debug request/response data during development

-#### With Cursor:

-1. Configure Cursor to connect to your MCP server
-2. Use AI-powered code assistance with access to your Salla store data
-3. Generate store reports, analyze customer data, or automate store operations

 ## Available Tools

 Your Salla MCP server provides these AI tools: